Solar Financing

 • Approval from your loan provider

-Shneyder Solar allows you to apply for a loan to finance your project after you’ve received and selected a bid from an solar contractor.
+Shneyder Solar allows you to apply for a loan and finance your project after you have received and chosen the bid of an solar contractor.

 Types of Solar Panel Loans

-We recommend using the Tax Credit to re-amortize your loan when you receive it.
-Remortization will lower your monthly payment over the remaining loan duration.
+We recommend using your Tax Credit to re-amortize your loan once you have received it.
+Remortization will lower your monthly payments over the remaining loan term.

 Combo Loans

-A Bridge Loan.
-The 30% tax credit towards your tax-free income for the year, as you bought your solar system with the loan.
-A combination loan gives you between 12 and 18 months to repay 30 percent of the principal.
-Tax credits from the federal and state levels credits are able to be utilized to pay the initial portion of your loan.
-Also, you’ll be able to enjoy lower interest rates for the remainder of the loan’s duration.
-You must be able be able to cover the first 30% the loan with the Bridge Loan terms and the tax credits.
-You may be required to pay out of pockets or at high interest rates if your earnings taxes exceed the tax credit.
+The Bridge Loan.
+The 30% tax credit towards your tax-free income during the year, because you purchased your solar panel through a loan.
+A combination loan gives you between 12 and 18 months to pay back 30% of the loan principal.
+Your federal and state tax credit can help pay the initial portion of the loan.
+Additionally, you will receive lower interest rates over the duration of the loan’s duration.
+You must be able to pay the initial 30% of the loan under those Bridge Loan terms and the tax credits.
+It is possible to have to pay out of the pocket or pay high interest rates if your income taxes exceed the tax credit.

-The Net Solar Term Loan.
-The remaining term of the loan will allow you to repay 70 percent on the amount of principal.
+This loan is called the Net Solar Term.
+The remaining period of your loan will allow you to repay 70% of the principal.

 Direct Ownership: Buying Solar Panels